-After walking our lunch off at Ripley’s Believe it Or Not Museum, we headed back towards the hostel to meet up with Jared — who had flown to America slightly later.
+After walking our lunch off at Ripley’s Believe it Or Not Museum, we headed back towards the hostel to meet up with Jared—who had flown in to America on a later flight.

 On the way back, we ascended a steep street to check out Lombard street.

 We had provided Jared instructions while he was on Airport Wifi to get to downtown San Francisco and where to pick up a Cellular Sim.

 Knowing he was on his way, we decided to meet him en route to the hostel.
 It was a jarring (and relieving) to see a familiar face in a foreign country, as Jared strolled up to us on Powell street.

 After Jared had settled in at the hostel, we decided to head south towards the shopping district, and our very first GameStop.